-This post can be certified via the WeCanAccess Academy: sign up hereChallenging Behaviour?
+This Article is now a certified course on WeCanAccess AcademyChallenging Behaviour?
 We need to ask "What are these actions telling us?"
 Click To Tweet

 This is where debriefing comes in.
 You can call it challenging behaviour but these events really demonstrate a highly anxious, frustrated or traumatic reaction to stress.
 Autistic children are not any more prone to behavioural incidents than other children so we need to see if our interactions or the environment is leading to distress.

 It is our job as specialist teachers to figure out what went wrong and what we can do to support that child.
 This may be changing environments, our interactions, and communication systems.
 What we don’t want is blame, shame and judgements of decisions made under stressful circumstances – safeguarding, legal and ethical considerations take precedence however..
 Too often after things went wrong we would just pick up and carry on.
 Ethically and morally this is not good enough we need to recognise that things didn’t go as planned and we owe it to our children to acknowledge we had a role in that.
 So my behaviour support team began a project to develop a system that can be used to debrief students and staff following more severe incidents that will undoubtedly have had a negative impact on the child or staff.
 Below I am going to share with you an approach that you may find useful (even if you adapt it).
 There are things that would be beneficial to implement alongside this: